 - What would Donaldson Brown think today?

-Looking under the hood requires getting into the detail, which entails getting your hands a little dirty
+Using DuPont Analysis requires getting into the detail, which entails getting your hands a little dirty

 If you have ever watched a mechanic diagnosis problems on a modern car, you will have noted that the process begins with the mechanic plugging in an electronic scanner.
 The scanner enables the mechanic to quickly identify electronic and mechanical issues with your vehicle.
 This vastly reduces the amount of time the mechanic has to spend determining the root cause of your problem.
 Using ROE to analyze and improve business performance is analogous to a mechanic using a scanner to diagnosis what’s ailing your vehicle.

-The actual tool used to analyze ROE is the the DuPont equation (or formula), which is aptly named given that it was developed at the DuPont Corporation way back in the 1920s.
+The actual tool used to analyze ROE is the the DuPont analysis (or formula), which is aptly named given that it was developed at the DuPont Corporation way back in the 1920s.
 The employee that created this methodology–Donaldson Brown–used the DuPont equation to evaluate, compare and improve DuPont’s far flung business operations.
 Of note, Brown later moved on to GM and worked with Alfred Sloan to super charge General Motors from 1936 through 1946, indirectly helping with America’s war effort.
 Though Brown used his equation on an expansive scale, the DuPont equation can provide valuable insight and keys to business performance improvement for entities both large and small; consequently, we are going to describe how to use ROE to go under the hood and super charge your business.

 So what is ROE?